CNWY40010 Conway Lecture & Seminar Series

 Credit requirements

 This module is designed to provide research students with an overview of the latest research developments across the breadth of the biological sciences, to advance their ability to critically assess scientific methodologies and data, and to demonstrate how best to deliver succinct, clear and logical scientific presentations.
-Each student is required to attend a minimum of 60% of CLASS seminars during the academic year.
-They must attend and fully participate in a post-seminar discussion forum with the guest speaker and ask questions in 50% of sessions attended.
-They will be required to (i) chair at least one post-seminar discussion forum and (ii) provide a 1 page evaluation of at least one seminar / student session.
+Each student is required to attend a minimum of 60% of CLASS seminars during the academic year and provide a 1 page evaluation of at least two seminars.

 What does it cover?